abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 When we talk about *sati*, mindfulness, we often think about it in terms of being careful with the task or job we’re doing.
 However, along with mindfulness, the other elements of clear comprehension—*sampajañña*—and wisdom—*paññā*—are crucial.
-Clear comprehension means being aware of the context of the activity in which we are engaged, for instance, being mindful of the people with whom we are working.
-An example of this would be making sure the sharp end of the mattock we are swinging isn’t about to go through the jaw of our work companion, or when we are turning around with a running chain saw in our hands, making sure there isn’t a soft fleshy object immediately behind us.
+Clear comprehension means that when we are engaged in an activity, we are at the same time aware of the context the activity takes place in.
+An example of this during the work period would be making sure the sharp end of the mattock we are swinging isn’t about to go through the jaw of our work companion, or making sure there isn’t a soft fleshy object immediately behind us when we are turning around with a running chain saw in our hands.
 We want to avoid “The Redwood Valley Chainsaw Massacre,” so we attend to our physical surroundings and also recognize that we are working with others.

 Another quality we can be aware of is sharing.
 We are looking to do our part of the work and to include others as well.
 For example, sometimes